Have you ever wondered why Google keeps pumping out algorithm updates?

-Keep in mind that, even if your webpage contains unique, useful, and in-depth content, you’ll still face a Penguin penalty if your links are low-quality.
+Even if your webpage contains unique, useful and in-depth content, you’ll still face a Penguin penalty if your links are low-quality.

 What’s the difference between Panda and Penguin?
 The Panda update is primarily concerned about quality content, while Penguin wants to drown spammy or aggressive links that strive to manipulate search engine rankings.

 It’s important to keep an eye on both updates.
-When your site is penalized by Panda for instance, there’s a chance that Penguin will affect your site, too.
+When your site is penalized by Panda, there’s a good chance that Penguin will affect your site, too.
 Some SEOs and site owners have experienced multiple penalties, all the while wondering what happened to their rankings.